carpio-ucv/Data-Week/chapter2.md

 ```

 `@instructions`
-Create a new object called `variables` including only those columns from `cars` starting with the letter 'b'.
+Create a new object called `variables` including only those columns from `cars` starting with the letter 'd'.

 `@hint`